Lucifer7990/pokemon-app/README.md

 - **Axios**: HTTP client for making API requests from the frontend.
 - **Bootstrap or Material-UI**: UI frameworks for enhancing the visual appeal and responsiveness of the application.
 - **LocalStorage or Redux**: For managing state, including favorites, bookmarks, and other user-related data.

-## Project Structure
-- **src/**
-  - **components/**: Contains reusable React components such as PokemonCard, SearchBar, Pagination, etc.
-  - **pages/**: Individual pages of the application, such as Home, PokemonDetails, Favorites, etc.
-  - **services/**: API service functions for fetching data from the PokemonAPI.
-  - **utils/**: Utility functions and helpers for common tasks.
-  - **App.js**: Main component orchestrating the application's routing and layout.
-  - **index.js**: Entry point of the React application.

 ## Development Process
 - **Planning and Design**: Define the application's layout, components, and features through wireframes or mockups.